spatie/typescript-transformer/docs/dtos/typing-properties.md

 array: Array | Array<string>
 ```

-The package knows `string[]` is a more specific version of the `array` type so it will remove the redundant `Array` type.
+The package knows `string[]` is a more specific version of the `array` type to remove the redundant `Array` type.
 Now the definition becomes:

 ```typescript
 array: Array<string>
 ```